attemoi/AM-Events---Twenty-Twelve-child-theme/README.md

-# AM-Events---Twenty-Twelve-child-theme
-Example child theme for integrating AM Events to an existing theme.
+Example Twenty-Twelve child theme for integrating AM-Events into an existing theme.